-As the sun rose on our last morning on O’ahu, my travel companion and I headed down to the beach.
-Waikiki had a very different feel from the beach we’d enjoyed the evening before.
+As the sun rose on our last day on Oahu, my travel companion and I headed down to the beach.
+Even early on a quiet morning, Waikiki had a very different feel from the beach we’d enjoyed the evening before.

 And, frankly, Waikiki isn’t all that bad.

-Perhaps enough people have bought the anti-Honolulu hype, and no one goes there anymore because it’s too crowded, as the great sage of the most overrated team in baseball history once said (assuming that’s one of the things he said that he really said), but we didn’t find it anywhere near the mob scene we’d been warned to expect.
+Perhaps enough people have bought the anti-Honolulu hype, and no one goes there anymore because it’s too crowded, but we didn’t find it anywhere near the mob scene we’d been warned to expect.

 That’s what came from the American side of the breakfast buffet.

 People want what’s familiar in the morning, and there was also a Japanese side.
 Fortunately, the foods were labelled in English.
 But three varieties of tofu is three more than I need.

 Then there was natto.
 Natto is fermented beans; it comes in a little paper cup with a couple of small packets of sauce, into which one mixes a raw egg yolk.

 Maybe we were charmed by the “Natto Boh” icon;

 maybe we wanted to be adventurous; maybe left our minds in Virginia, but we decided to try it on our first breakfast.